WINSDK/bite/README.md

 A disassembler with a WIP gui written in rust. \
 It demangles rust symbols for both the current and v0 mangling scheme. \
-There is a roadmap for this project but currently i'm very busy with university.
+There is a roadmap for this project but currently I'm very busy with university.

 ## Features yet to be implemented

-Whenever I have time this year i'll try implementing most of these. \
+Whenever I have time this year I'll try implementing most of these. \
-If you're feeling like it, submit a pull request and i'll have a look at it.
+If you're feeling like it, submit a pull request and I'll have a look at it.

 - [ ] Port GUI to wgpu + winit
+  - [x] Assembly listing exploration
 - [ ] Assembly instruction byte patching
 - [ ] Hex binary viewer
 - [ ] Some form of debugger front-end